kikwasteve23/Phase-1-project/README.md

-# Moringa school Project One Phase 1
+# Project One Phase 1

 ## Overview